Keeping to the straight and narrow

 In most cases the pads of the prickly pear cactus, Opuntia engelmannii, are roughly oval or elliptical, but it seems that in 1906 botanists were made aware of a variety of the species near San Antonio whose pads are long and relatively narrow.
 This being Texas, the shape of the pads reminded people of a cow’s tongue, which is why the variety is now classified as Opuntia engelmannii var. linguiformis, where that last word means ‘having the form of a tongue.’

 Because of its unusual shape, this variety has since been grown in other parts of Texas and even other states.
-The Arizona Wild Flowers website, which includes lots of information about the cow’s tongue cactus, notes with some sarcasm that still another name for this variety, taking into account its spines as well as the shape of the pads, is “lawyers tongue” [to which you may or may not add your assent, but to which I'd certainly add an apostrophe].
+It also has sometimes sarcastically been given another name, “lawyers tongue,” to which you may or may not add your assent, but to which I’d certainly add an apostrophe.